aabbcvc/aabbcvc.github.io/_posts/Threat Research/1918-03-03-SupplyChain.md

 ## Failed Attempts

-Claude then tried multiple approaches to get the real backdoored file into the Mothership.
+Claude tried multiple approaches to get the real backdoored file into the Mothership.
 It attempted to create a new version (2.20.2), uploading only a 54-byte dummy ZIP (the minimum valid ZIP header), and then tried to PATCH the download URL to point to the threat actor's own server.
 The API rejected the URL field.

 Claude explored and discarded several other strategies: a browser-based upload form, routing through the WordPress XML-RPC interface, and direct API field manipulation.
 Each failed.